makzu/lotcastingatemi/CONTRIBUTING.md

 If it fails to start up, try...

-* Stopping the containers and removing the db stuff with `docker compose down -v`
+- Stopping the containers and removing the db stuff with `docker compose down -v`
-* Running `docker compose exec ruby ./bin/setup` again.
+- Running `docker compose exec ruby ./bin/setup` again.
 It's finnicky.

+Log in using the Developer login with the email `iam@iam.iam` to get access to the basic seed characters.

+To debug Ruby code using byebug, run `docker attach lotcastingatemi-ruby-1` in a separate terminal.